Thermal

 2001000

-Step 2: Use temperature emulation
+Step 2: Use Temperature Emulation

 The framework provides temperature emulation to allow an user to verify thermal management functionalities without actually heating the device.
 For example,